claytonjwong/Algorithms-Illuminated/README.md

 * [algorithmsilluminated.org](https://www.algorithmsilluminated.org/)

-Coincidentally, my [Leetcode](https://leetcode.com/claytonjwong/) algorithmic learning journey which began in 2017 has occurred in parallel with the publication of Tim Roughgarden's (TR) 4-book series about algorithms and data structures.
+Coincidentally, my [algorithm learning journey](https://github.com/claytonjwong/Algorithms) which began in 2017 has occurred in parallel with the publication of Tim Roughgarden's (TR) 4-book series about algorithms and data structures.
 Over these years, I've purchased, studied, and provided feedback on TR's books.
 I was totally stoked when TR sent me a free copy of his 4th book for review before publication in 2020!
 I'm amazed by what can be done in near-linear time, and it's awesome we can leverage these "for-free primitives" based upon computationally tractable problems as "building blocks" towards more complex solutions to computationally intractable (NP-Hard) problems via selective compromise on generality, correctness, and speed (ie. pick 2 of 3).
 Can we do better?

 <img src="TR1.png" width="400" />
 <img src="TR2.png" height="256" width="400" />